California protests at Trayvon Martin verdict peaceful

 On Monday night, a crowd estimated by police to have numbered 150 went on a rampage blocks away from the park, setting trash on fire, smashing windows and assaulting a television news crew.
 Fourteen people were arrested, most of them accused of disobeying orders to disperse.

 Mayor Eric Garcetti later called for members of the public to exercise restraint and to avoid letting "passions" sparked by the case "ignite this city."
-Los Angeles Police Chief Charlie Beck said officers would take a "much stricter posture".
+Los Angeles Police Chief Charlie Beck, meanwhile, said officers would take a "much stricter posture" in dealing with further protests.

 Police Commander Andrew Smith said minor infractions tolerated by police on Sunday and Monday, such as blocking traffic, would not be overlooked on Tuesday.